Abdel Rahman Sule

 Abdel Rahman Sule is a South Sudanese politician who was one of the founders of the Liberal Party, officially registered as the "Southern Party" in 1953, the main party in Southern Sudan in the years immediately before and after independence in 1956.

 Abdel Rahman Sule belonged to the Bari people.

 He has been described as a farmer and as a trader.

 Sule was the son of a village chief.
 Speaking of his childhood, he said: "The effendi who came around our village to kill elephants were Muslims.
 I used to see what these people were doing.
 That is how I became a Muslim.
 In 1927, I was caught with arms from Ethiopia.
 By then I was already a Muslim.
 But I was very aware of my African-ness.
 When I was a kid, if I was woken late in the morning by my father, he would say 'if it had been in the days of the Ansars you would have been taken'.
 My father always woke me up early so that in his words I am not taken by the Ansars".

-Sule was in the forefront of pro-federalist politics in the 1940s and 1950s.
+Sule was at the forefront of pro-federalist politics in the 1940s and 1950s.